-The contents have been broken down by module for easier download below:
+The contents have been broken down by module for convenience:

-- United States public lands are managed under many different departments within the federal government.
+- Federal public lands are managed under many different departments within the federal government.

-- A more complete understanding of public lands requires acknowledgement of the Peoples and cultures who have been negatively affected throughout the complex history of public lands
+- A more complete understanding of public lands requires acknowledgement of the people and cultures who have been negatively affected throughout the complex history of public lands

-- Although some stories have often been buried and ignored, all Americans have connections to the land, and all play an important role in conservation.
+- While many of their stories have often been buried and ignored, Black, Indigenous, and People of Color have connections to the land, and all play an important role in conservation.

-- By sharing stories, we give can voice to those who have been silenced and can begin to understand how history plays a role in the many ways that people connect to public lands.
+- By sharing stories, we can deepen our understanding of how history plays a role in the many ways that people connect to public lands and waters.

-- Public lands offer many ecological, social, and economic benefits.
+- Public lands and waters offer many ecological, social, cultural, and economic benefits.